 - A picture of my day (match the photo to the colleague – this can get a bit abstract)

 We use Kahoot for pretty much all of these, as it’s super easy to run, and everyone can access the game on their phones with a URL and game PIN number.

-At Timely, we’re pretty lucky to have such a globally diverse team – primarily so we can host a Eurovision-style company-wide song competition.
-Sadly, nobody sang.
-Instead, everyone submitted a recent song released by someone of their nationality and ranked everyone else’s submissions.
+At Memory, we’re pretty lucky to have such a globally diverse team—primarily so we can host a Eurovision-style company-wide song competition.
+Sadly, nobody sings 😕 Instead, everyone submits a recent song released by someone of their nationality and ranks everyone else’s submissions.
 You just need a YouTube playlist to showcase all the songs, and a survey tool to gather everyone’s scores (we used Google Form).
 It’s simple, ridiculous, and... culturally enlightening?

-We’ve written about this one before (here are the best apps to go about it), but the premise is simple: everyone is set an exercise goal that can be tracked using your phone, and whomever performs the best wins a prize.
+We’ve written about this one before, but the premise is simple: everyone is set an exercise goal that can be tracked using your phone, and whomever performs the best wins a prize.
 We stuck to the simple “step challenge”, to see who could travel the furthest over a two-week period.
 Our super active winner received a shiny new Apple Watch!